maximumstock/poe-currency-flip-planner/README.md

 ## Installation
 I use Python >=3.7 for everything.
 I haven't tried running it with different versions.
 You can install all dependencies by running `pip install -r requirements.txt`.

-## How to use
-`python cli.py` can be used as a CLI interface.
-See `src/cli.py` or `python cli.py --help` for help and options.
-This uses the official Path of Exile trading API per default.

-After a while you will get a bunch of text printed out with your suggested conversions.

-### Exclude Traders
-If you want to exclude traders you can add their names to `excluded_traders.txt`.

-### Library Usage

-If you want to use this project as a library/dependency, feel free to use the `PathFinder` class (see `src/pathfinder.py`) as an API.

-The PathFinder class is simply a static interface for finding profitable trade paths for arbitrage.
-You give it the league, a list of currencies and a backend instance (eg. `backends/poeofficial.py`).
-For each currency it starts looking for all profitable paths that start and end with that currency, given a maximum transaction length (default: 3).
-All stages of data (eg. list of collected offers via the respective trading backend, the constructed graph of offers and the found profitable paths) are part of each PathFinder instance and can simply be accessed and used for further work.

 ## Tests